-A solitary pulmonary nodule (SPN) is a single round or oval lesion in the lungs.
+A solitary pulmonary nodule (SPN) is a single round or oval growth that may appear in your lungs.
+This type of growth is also called a solitary coin lesion.
 Typically, an SPN causes no symptoms.
-It is usually found during a chest X-ray or CT scan.
-This condition is also known as a solitary coin lesion.
+It’s usually found during a chest X-ray or CT scan.

-You are at a higher risk to develop a cancerous SPN if you smoke or have been exposed to carcinogens, cancer-causing agents.
-You may also develop an SPN if you have cancer in another part of your body and it metastasizes (spreads) to your lungs.
+You’re at a higher risk for developing a cancerous SPN if you smoke or have been exposed to carcinogens, or cancer-causing agents.
+You may also develop an SPN if you have cancer in another part of your body and it spreads (metastasizes) to your lungs.

-About half of all SPN’s are noncancerous and may have one of several causes, such as infection and scarring.
-Most benign lesions develop as a reaction to a previous infection.
-This is called a granuloma.
+More than half of all SPNs are noncancerous.
+They may have one of several causes, such as infection or scarring.
+Most develop as a reaction to a previous infection.
+When this happens, it’s called a granuloma.

-Some common bacterial infections that can cause SPNs include:
+Some common lung infections that can cause SPNs include:

 There are usually no symptoms of an SPN.
-Your doctor will usually discover an SPN during an X-ray or CT scan of the chest.
+Your doctor will generally discover an SPN during a chest X-ray or CT scan.
 These tests are usually ordered to diagnose another condition.

-After your doctor discovers the nodule, he or she must determine if it is cancerous.
+After your doctor discovers a nodule, they may take steps to learn whether it’s cancerous.
 First, your doctor will conduct a complete physical exam and take your medical history.
-He or she will ask if you are a smoker or have been exposed to agents that cause cancer.
+They’ll ask whether you’re a smoker or have been exposed to agents that cause cancer.

-The SPN is likely to be noncancerous if it is less than 3 centimeters wide and has a smooth border with an even appearance.
-It is also less likely to be cancerous if you are a young nonsmoker.
+The SPN is likely to be noncancerous if it’s less than 3 centimeters (cm) wide and has a smooth border with an even appearance.
+It’s also less likely to be cancerous if you’re a young nonsmoker.

 In this case, your doctor may want to take a “wait and see” approach.
-He or she will order follow-up X-rays or CT scans to compare with your starting or baseline information and images.
-Your doctor may decide that a biopsy is not necessary if the nodule does not change in two years.
+They may order follow-up X-rays or CT scans to monitor the nodule.
+Your doctor may decide that a biopsy isn’t necessary if the nodule doesn’t change in 2 years.

 A biopsy may be recommended if:

-- the nodule is larger than 3 centimeters across
+- the nodule is larger than 3 cm across

 - the nodule has changed in size or appearance